sparisi/gym_gridworlds/README.md

 &#10148; <strong>Auxiliary Rewards</strong>
 Auxiliary rewards based on the Manhattan distance to the closest goal can be added by passing `distance_reward=True` or `distance_difference_reward=True`.
-The former is `distance_at_current_state / max_distance`, i.e., the distance
+The former is `-distance_at_next_state / max_distance`, i.e., minus the distance
-from the current state scaled according to the size of the grid to be in the range [-1, 0].
+from the state the agent moved to, scaled according to the size of the grid to be in the range [-1, 0].
 The latter is `distance_at_current_state - distance_at_next_state`, thus it
 can be +1 (if the agent moves closer to the goal), 0 (if it does STAY), or -1 (if it moves further from the goal).